fpvandoorn/LeanCourse23/README.md

 You will find the Lean files in the `LeanCourse` directory:
 * The `Lectures` folder contains all lectures
 * The `Assignments` folder contains the assignments that you have to hand in via eCampus
-* The `MIL` folder contains the exercises from the book Mathematics in Lean.
+* The `MIL` folder contains the exercises from the book Mathematics in Lean (so that you don't have to separately clone the `mathematics_in_lean` repository).
 You can find the textbook online here:
 [Mathematics in Lean](https://leanprover-community.github.io/mathematics_in_lean/)
 (or as a
 [pdf document](https://leanprover-community.github.io/mathematics_in_lean/mathematics_in_lean.pdf)).